yavda1/wii-hbguide/yeahboi/hackmii-installer.md

 ## Done!

-You've now installed the Homebrew Launcher.
+You've now installed the Homebrew Channel.
 You can use this to launch Homebrew apps!

 - [Continue to creating a NAND backup](nandbackup)